The importance of restricting system controls

 The perpetrator, who in this case was the Payroll Officer, a role primarily responsible for the preparation and processing of the fortnightly payroll.
 The perpetrator did not have authority to create new employees in the payroll system, increase pay rates or approve the fortnightly payroll.
 These functions were the responsibly of other team members and had been implemented in order to ensure segregation of duties existed within the payroll function.

 However, the perpetrator did have authority to change bank account details and took advantage of this ‘control gap’ over a number of years.
-Upon an employee leaving the organisation the perpetrator would simply change the bank account details of the former employee and continuing paying them.
+Upon an employee leaving the organisation the perpetrator would simply change the bank account details of the former employee and continue paying them.

 As the fortnightly payroll was very large - there were over 1,500 employees with a mixture of permanent and casual employees - the fraudulent transactions remained undiscovered for six years.